DPDPA: India's new data protection law

 Provide secure access to contracts for counterparty contacts through password-protected links.
 They can engage in synchronous collaboration, propose modifications, annotate with contextual comments, set comment visibility, track negotiation history, and compare changes.

-Our eSignature capability, powered by Zoho Sign, allows you to establish a signing order for signatories, including representatives from your organization, counterparty organization, and additional representatives, and secure legally binding signatures.
+Set the signing order consisting of various categories of signatories, including those from your organization, counterparties, and additional representatives, and secure legally binding signatures.

-Our automatically generated amendment letters capture the entire contract history as well as the changes that were made in the current amendment.
+Zoho Contracts' automatically generated amendment letters capture the entire contract history as well as all changes that were made in the current amendment.
 The letter templates are available for renewals, extensions, and terminations as well.

 Choose to auto-renew your contracts.
 Stay updated on renewal opportunities with in-app and email alerts.